KCollins/harkness/README.md

 A python library for generating VR-friendly visualization files from pandas dataframes.

 ## How to Use:
 - **Identify an appropriate dataframe.** You'll want to make sure that your data makes sense in 3D, and select or add a column that makes sense as a colormap.
+The colormap column can be categorical or numeric.

 - **Generate .ply file.** Run `create_ply()` on your dataframe, identifying the columns X, Y, Z, and C (for color).